southwick-associates/sadash/github_vignettes/prepare-license-data.md

 ### Geocoding

-The BulkMailer software is used for geocoding (details to be added.)
+TODO: The BulkMailer software is used for geocoding

 ### Privileges

-TODO.
+TODO: Provide some examples of typical privileges/subtypes